 The first doses of the COVID-19 vaccine arrived in New York State on December 14.
 Governor Cuomo implemented a phased-in approach to vaccine distribution and people with developmental disabilities living in congregate settings, and the staff who care for them were among the first to receive the vaccine in Phase 1 of the distribution.
-Find out more information about the phased-in approach to vaccine distribution.

 On this page you will find information related to the COVID-19 vaccine and its distribution.
 While the vaccine's arrival is welcome news, the threat of COVID-19 is far from over.
 Be sure to refer often to the main COVID-19 page for the latest updates and guidance regarding the virus.

 Major announcements about the COVID-19 vaccine for the people we support are publicized through Commissioner’s Messages.
 You can read the latest Commissioner's Messages by visiting our Pressroom.